 Residents Maintain Autonomy

-This is a measure of the percentage of long-term residents who required increased assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and eating.
+This metric measures the percentage of long-term care patients who needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and eating.

 Short-term Care: Rehospitalizations